iamciphered/Kripke/Documentation.md

 - **Error Handling**: Detects incorrect passwords or unsupported modes and displays appropriate messages.

 ## Security Considerations
 - Ensure your **4-digit password** is kept secure.
-Please remember it for now, thinking of adding a bruteforce feature later in life🚀
+- Since AES is strong, brute-forcing is impractical unless the password is weak.
 - The IV/Nonce is stored with the encrypted data, ensuring safe decryption.

 ## License
 Kripke is open-source and available under the **MIT License**.

 ## Author & Contributions
-Developed by iamciphered.
+Developed by [Your Name].
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

 ---
 This documentation provides an in-depth understanding of Kripke and its capabilities.
+Let me know if you'd like any modifications! 🚀